Veracode-CSE-Demos/veracode-ci-templates/README.md

-# Veracode Pipeline Scan with Shared Baseline Management (GitHub Version)
+# Veracode Pipeline Scan workflows with Baseline Management

-This repository provides reusable **GitHub Actions workflows** for integrating Veracode Pipeline Scans with automated baseline tracking and mitigation context.
-It is designed to be used across multiple repositories without duplicating CI logic, using a centralized baseline repository (e.g., `your-org/veracode-ci-baselines`) as a storage location for scan baselines and results.
+This repository provides reusable **GitHub Actions workflows** for integrating Veracode Pipeline Scans with automated baseline tracking and adding mitigation context.
+It is designed to be used across multiple repositories without duplicating CI logic, using a centralized baseline repository (e.g., `your-org/veracode-ci-baselines`) as a storage location for scan baselines and Pipeline scan templates.

 By default, all consuming repositories push and pull baseline files to this shared repository, organized by GitHub repository name and branch.